Last Updated: Nov 11, 2019

 As of July 24, 2019, ACGME has catalogued more than 1,430 available positions for displaced residents.

-What guidance is the Association of American Medical Colleges (AAMC) offering concerning the closure of Hahnemann University Hospital?
+What guidance has the Association of American Medical Colleges (AAMC) offered concerning the closure of Hahnemann University Hospital?

 On July 18, 2019, AAMC shared guidance from its Chief Health Care Officer Janis Orlowski, MD.
 You can find it here.